Mohamed Salah is probably one of the best players in the world right now.

-But his excellent debut season with Liverpool is all the more amazing when you think about his first little spell in the Premier League with Chelsea.
+But his hero status with the Reds is all the more amazing when you think about his first little spell in the Premier League with Chelsea.

 It’s easy to forget about his 12 months and 19 appearances for the Blues between 2014 and 2015, and we’ve been wondering what in the name of Messi actually happened?

-But before his move to Stamford Bridge, Salah had actually played against Chelsea in the group stage of that season’s Champions League and even scored in both games – including a surprise winner at Stamford Bridge.
+But before his move to Stamford Bridge, Salah had actually played against Chelsea for the Swiss side in the group stage of that season’s Champions League and even scored in both games – including a surprise winner at Stamford Bridge.

 When he arrived, Chelsea were already well-stocked with attacking midfielders and forwards, with Oscar, Willian, Andre Schurrle and Eden Hazard among their ranks.